emdneto/emdneto/README.md

 💻 Site Reliability Engineer @ [Zenvia](https://github.com/zenvia) | :books: Master in Computer Science @ [UFRN/Brazil]()

-Over the past few years, I have been dedicated to helping companies improve the scalability, reliability, and observability of cloud-native applications and large-scale infrastructures by employing DevOps practices.
-I'm also passionate about contributing to opensource projects and teaching.
+Over the past few years, I have been dedicated to helping companies improve the scalability, reliability, and observability of cloud-native applications and large-scale infrastructures by employing DevOps culture and SRE practices.
+I'm also passionate about contributing to open-source projects and teaching.

-Besides coding and sysadmin, I'm also the Chapter Lead of the ☁️ [Cloud Native Community Group in RN/Brazil](https://community.cncf.io/cloud-native-rio-grande-do-norte/) ☁️ where I organize in-person and online meetups to talk about Cloud Native projects and I'm also contributor of 📑 [LaTARC Research Lab](https://latarc.ifrn.edu.br/) for more than 8 years where I have published several technical papers in IEEE conferences and journals.
+Besides coding and sysadmin, I'm also the Chapter Lead of the ☁️ [Cloud Native Community Group in RN/Brazil](https://community.cncf.io/cloud-native-rio-grande-do-norte/) ☁️ where I organize in-person and online meetups to talk about Cloud Native projects and I'm also contributor of 📑 [LaTARC Research Lab](https://github.com/latarc/) for more than 8 years where I have published several technical papers in IEEE conferences and journals.

 Feel free to reach me on Linkedin.